-The Annual Education Report provides detailed information on teacher quality, student assessment and accountability, and other educational information for schools, districts, and the state in one convenient place.
-Note that reporting requirements for student assessment and accountability information were waived for the 2020-21 AER due to the COVID-19 pandemic.
+The Annual Education Report provides detailed information on educator qualifications, student assessment and accountability, and other educational information for schools, districts, and the state in one convenient place.

 The report is designed to meet the federal requirements of the Elementary and Secondary Education Act, helping school districts to easily package the required data elements for annual federal reporting.